On anti-Kekul\'{e} and $s$-restricted matching preclusion problems: Introduction

+Let $s$ be a nonnegative integer and $F$ an edge subset of $G$.
+If $G-F$ has neither a perfect matching nor an almost perfect matching, and each component of $G-F$ has at least $s+1$ vertices, then $F$ is called an {\em $s$-restricted matching preclusion set} of $G$.
+The $s$-{\em restricted matching preclusion number}, denoted by $mp_{s}(G)$, is the minimum cardinality over all $s$-restricted matching preclusion sets of $G$.
+It is suitable to make a convention that $s\leq|V(G)|-1$ for a given graph $G$.

+Based on the definition, we set $mp_{s}(G)=0$ if $G$ contains no components of order at most $s$ ($s>0$), and has neither perfect matchings nor almost perfect matchings.
+We define $mp_{s}(G)=+\infty$ if the $s$-restricted matching preclusion set does not exist, that is, we can not delete edges to satisfy the conditions in the definition.

+It is noticeable that $0$-restricted matching preclusion problem is equivalent to matching preclusion problem, $1$-restricted matching preclusion problem is the conditional matching preclusion problem and $(|V(G)|-1)$-restricted matching preclusion problem is clearly the anti-Kekul\'{e} problem.
+Thus, for notation consistency, we still use $mp(G)$ to denote $mp_{0}(G)$.

+In \cite{Lacroix}, Lacroix et al. considered matching preclusion problem of graphs with a perfect matching and proved its NP-completeness for bipartite graphs.
+In view of the similarity of the anti-Kekul\'{e} problem, the conditional matching preclusion problem and the $s$-restricted matching preclusion problem, it is natural to ask what are the complexities of these problems for general graphs.
+In this paper, we solve this question by showing that they are all NP-complete for bipartite graphs.
+Additionally, we give some methods to compute $s$-restricted matching preclusion numbers for regular graphs, and as applications, give examples of calculating $s$-restricted matching preclusion number of three kinds of interconnection networks.

 The rest of the paper is organized as follows.
-In Section 2, we prove that anti-Kekul\'{e} problem is NP-complete.
-In Section 3, we propose the concept of $s$-restricted matching preclusion problem, and prove NP-completeness of it. $s$-restricted ($s\geq3$) matching preclusion number of the hypercube is determined in Section 4.
-Finally, conclusions are given in Section 5.
+In Section 2, we prove NP-completeness of the conditional matching preclusion problem by reducing MBPMP to it, and then, as a direct corollary, obtain NP-completeness of the anti-Kekul\'{e} problem.
+Moreover, we obtain relationships of $s$-restricted matching preclusion numbers concerning anti-Kekul\'{e} number when $s$ increases, and also obtain NP-completeness of the $s$-restricted matching preclusion problem.
+In Section 3, we present some sufficient conditions to calculate $s$-restricted ($s\geq2$) matching preclusion number of regular graphs.
+Applications of determining $s$-restricted matching preclusion numbers of complete graphs, hypercubes and hyper Petersen networks are given in Section 4.
+Finally, we conclude this paper in Section 5.